gabrielfnayres/pax-case/SCALING_STRATEGY.md

         condition: "'person' in context['object_detection']['detected_classes']"
     ```

-3.  **Pipeline Execution Engine**: The `VisionPipeline` will read this configuration, instantiate the required classifiers, and execute them in the correct order, passing context (e.g., results from previous steps) as needed.
+3.  **Pipeline Execution Engine**: The `VisionPipeline` will read this configuration, instantiate the required classifiers, and execute them in the correct order, passing context as needed.

 **Example: Adding a T-Shirt Color Classifier**